pravinkr05/Exploring-optimization-problems-on-Calley-Tree--A-Research-Project/README.md

 ## Contributors
 Pravin Raj  <br/>
-Note: This project is intended for showcase purposes only, and contributions are not currently accepted.
+Note: This project is intended for showcase purposes only, and contributions are currently accepted.
 You are free to use and explore the code under the terms of the MIT License.

 ## License
 This project is licensed under the [MIT License](LICENSE.md).